Karenxzr/IDHmut/README.md

 '--tissuepct_value',type=int,default=0.7 (for quality control)

-'--magnification',type=str,default=None (when leave it as default 2.5x, 5x,10x,20x will all be tiled, otherwise assign one target magnification)
+'--magnification',type=str,default='multi' (when leave it as default 2.5x, 5x,10x,20x will all be tiled, otherwise assign one target magnification)

 Example command: (will tile 2.5x patches with tissue percentage over 50%)